 Attention Deficit Hyperactivity Disorder (ADHD) is the term used to describe a condition that includes several symptoms including impulsiveness, difficulties concentrating on one task, and hyperactivity.
-ADHD is not a disease, and therefore, it cannot be “cured.”
-With effective treatments and therapies, however, children and adults with ADHD can receive meaningful assistance and successfully integrate it into their daily lives.
+ADHD testing is carried out for diagnosis, it is important to note that ADHD is not a disease, and therefore, it cannot be “cured” however, with effective treatments and therapies, children and adults with ADHD can receive meaningful assistance and successfully integrate it into their daily lives.
 ADHD diagnosis Oxford.

 A Brief Overview of ADHD

 Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD) are related, though distinct conditions.
 Both are neurological disorders, but only ADHD is defined by a consistent pattern of inattention and/or hyperactive impulsivity that interferes with daily functioning in at least two settings (for example, at school and home).
 ADHD impacts children and adults, boys and girls, and people of all backgrounds.

 - Predominantly hyperactive-impulsive type